Blue-spotted salamander

 The blue-spotted salamander (Ambystoma laterale) is a mole salamander native to the Great Lakes states and northeastern United States, and parts of Ontario and Quebec in Canada.
 Their range is known to extend to James Bay to the north, and southeastern Manitoba to the west.
+Blue-spotted salamanders include unisexual lineages that can reproduce without fertilization (gynogenesis).

 Description

 Blue-spotted salamanders are between 10 and 14 cm in length, of which the tail comprises 40%.
-Generally, males are slightly smaller than their female counterparts (Donato 2000).
+Generally, males are slightly smaller than their female counterparts.
 Their skin is bluish-black, with characteristic blue and white flecks on its back, and bluish-white spots on the sides of its body and tail.
 They have elongated bodies.
 The vent is typically black, which contrasts with the paler belly.
 Larvae that have transformed may have yellow splotches; these turn blue once the individual becomes terrestrial.
 Occasionally, a melanistic individual may be found in the wild.

 They have long toes: four on the front feet and five on the hind feet.
 Typically, specimens will have 12–14 costal grooves.
 Males tend to be smaller than females, though they have longer, flattened tails.

-Blue-spotted salamanders are nocturnal (Feuka, Hoffman, Hunter, Calhoun, 2017) staying underground during the day and coming out at night to find food (Donato 2000).
+Blue-spotted salamanders are nocturnal, staying underground during the day and coming out at night to find food.